jacopociro/rt1_assignment/README.md

 for the final assignment, inside the folder final_assignment: the final assignment has many scripts, most of them are outdated.
 In the scripts folder the ones i use are:

-    wall_follow_service_m.py: this is a service we use to make the robot follow the walls
+   -wall_follow_service_m.py: this is a service we use to make the robot follow the walls

-    go_to_point_service_m.py: this is a service used by the robot to reach a point using the bug0 algorithm
+   -go_to_point_service_m.py: this is a service used by the robot to reach a point using the bug0 algorithm

-    randomnumberserver.py: this node generates a random number
+   -randomnumberserver.py: this node generates a random number

-    user_interface.py which is in a folder called robot_description
+   -user_interface.py which is in a folder called robot_description

-    user_interface_4.py: this is the node that is used to reach points using the move_base algorithm and to change the states of the robot. in the launch folder we will use the launch files called:
+   -user_interface_4.py: this is the node that is used to reach points using the move_base algorithm and to change the states of the robot.

+in the launch folder we will use the launch files called:

-    move_base.launch: launch the move_base algorithm
+   -move_base.launch: launch the move_base algorithm

-    simulation_gmapping.launch: launches the simulation
+   -simulation_gmapping.launch: launches the simulation

     user2.launch: launches the program to run the robot.
    -to run the code(is better to split the instructions in 3 terminals):